tlwl19/EGL314/README.md

 <br>

-This is to send all the angle values of the 32x32 grid to the polarizer:
+This is to send all the angle values of the 32x32 grid to the polarizer :
 ```
 def sendbtn():
   global value